juliangut/slim-routing/README.md

 * `XmlResponseHandler` receives a PayloadResponse and returns a XML response (requires [spatie/array-to-xml](https://github.com/spatie/array-to-xml))
 * `TwigViewResponseHandler` receives a generic ViewResponse and returns a template rendered thanks to [slim/twig-view](https://github.com/slimphp/Twig-View)

-You can create you're own response handlers to compose specifically formatted JSON (JSON-API, ...) or use another template engines (Plates, ...)
+You can create your own response handlers to compose specifically formatted JSON (JSON-API, ...) or use another template engines (Plates, ...)

 ### Parameter transformation